When I first started working as a relationship therapist almost 20 years ago, it was rare that I heard a couple say they met online.

 I can’t guarantee you’re going to meet the love of your life, but I can give you some tips about the app that might be right for you.

-So here are the best dating apps of 2016, in no particular order.
+So here are the best online dating apps in no particular order.

 Tinder is famously known for being the app where you swipe left to pass on someone or you swipe right to indicate you like someone.
 Tinder then lets you know when you’re matched with someone else who also swiped right.

 The catch here is no one can message you unless you and the other user swipe right.
 This is a good thing if you don’t want to be receiving messages from people you’re not interested in.